Shubhra-Duggal/Network-Automation/SSH/ssh_setup.md

 ![Screenshot 2021-09-02 at 6 19 21 PM](https://user-images.githubusercontent.com/42912140/131847300-626c33c4-9577-4a3f-9cc5-dab405428403.png)

-This setups the SSH server for the ansible enginer to connect to.
+This setups the SSH server for the client machine to connect to.

 ## SSH Client
 The SSH client is set up on the Linux (Ubuntu) machine.
 The OpenSSH client is installed on the machine.